The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 5. Target Cart Abandoners to Bring Them Back

 Abandoned Carts are the biggest issue for every online business.
-According to Statista, the abandoned cart rate in 2019 was almost 70%.
+Go through the mentioned statistical data, to understand this issue.

 But remarketing is a wonder drug for abandoned carts.
 Nothing beats remarketing when it’s about abandoned cart recovery.
 The festive season is a time when most orders are placed.
 And if there are more orders, there’ll be more abandoned carts.